-3. The best assumptions to use are the actual costs for comparable projects.
-In addition, try to use local accepting underwriting standards for operating expenses.
-Other questions to consider in evaluating the accuracy of an Operating Budget are: what is the target population?
+The actual costs of comparable projects are the best assumptions to use.
+In addition, try to use locally accepting underwriting standards for operating expenses.
+Other questions to consider in evaluating the accuracy of an operating budget are: What is the target population?
 What are the local market conditions?
 What is the local environment in terms of climate and utility costs?
 How will the type of construction affect operating costs?
-What role will the Owner play in operations?
+What role will the owner play in operations?
 Is there a property management plan?
-And has the proposed Property Manager been involved in developing the operating projections?
+And has the proposed property manager been involved in developing the operating projections?

-Is it realistic over time?
-Unlike the Development Budget, which deals with the one-time costs of building the project, the Operating Budget deals with the continuing costs of operating the project over time.
-Therefore, multi-year projections should be carefully scrutinized to ensure that escalation factors are prudent given the nature of the project and expected economic conditions.
-For example, the impact of real estate abatements or exemptions that may decrease or expire over time should also be considered.
-The multi-year analysis should also make realistic assumptions about rental assistance, especially regarding the impact of renewals (or lack thereof) and tenant mobility.
-Also, have you trended the expense assumptions to cover the expected increases over the years of operation?
+3. Is it realistic over time?

+Unlike the development budget, which deals with the one-time costs of building the project, the operating budget deals with the continuing costs of operating the project over time.
+Therefore, multi-year projections should be carefully scrutinized to ensure that escalation factors are prudent, given the nature of the project and expected economic conditions.
+For example, the impact of real estate abatements or exemptions that may decrease or expire over time also should be considered.
+The multi-year analysis also should make realistic assumptions about rental assistance, especially regarding the impact of renewals (or lack thereof) and tenant mobility.
+The expense assumptions should cover the expected increases over the years of operation.
 Most projections assume that operating expenses will increase at between 2% and 5% per year.

-The table that follows describes the typical items found in a supportive housing operating budget and provides guidance to determine the underlying assumptions and results.
+The following section describes the typical items found in a supportive housing operating budget and provides guidance to determine the underlying assumptions and results.
 (Unless otherwise noted, all costs are quoted on an annual basis.)
-The order and grouping of these costs is typical of what is found in an actual maintenance and operating budget for supportive housing.
+The order and grouping of these costs reflects a typical maintenance and operating budget for supportive housing.

-Operating Expense

-Cost Evaluation Approach
+Operating Expenses and Cost Evaluation Approaches